yt-dlp/yt-dlp/README.md

     --no-embed-thumbnail             Do not embed thumbnail (default)
     --add-metadata                   Write metadata to the video file --no-add-metadata                Do not write metadata (default)
-    --metadata-from-title FORMAT     Parse additional metadata like song title / artist from the video title.
+    --parse-metadata FIELD:FORMAT    Parse additional metadata like title/artist from other fields.
+Give field name to extract data from, and format of the field seperated by a ":".
 The format syntax is the same as --output.
+Regular expression
-Regular expression with named capture groups may
+                                     with named capture groups may also be used.
-                                     also be used.
-The parsed parameters replace existing values.
-Example: --metadata-from-
+                                     The parsed parameters replace existing
+                                     values.
+This option can be used multiple times.
+Example: --parse-metadata
-                                     title "%(artist)s - %(title)s" matches a
+                                     "title:%(artist)s - %(title)s" matches a
                                      title like "Coldplay - Paradise".
 Example
-                                     (regex): --metadata-from-title
+                                     (regex): --parse-metadata
-                                     "(?P<artist>.+?) - (?P<title>.+)"
+                                     "description:Artist - (?P<artist>.+?)"
     --xattrs                         Write metadata to the video file's xattrs (using dublin core and xdg standards)
     --fixup POLICY                   Automatically correct known faults of the